“Air-Mobile”

 This shirt depicts yet another soldier on his way back to the Big PX and is waiting on his “Freedom Flight” back to “The World” as it is known.
 His spiffy uniform makes him stand apart from his fellow soldiers, who still wear their beat-up fatigues, he’s all fresh as a daisy clean-shaven and washed up, the uniform had to be emasculate, quite the challenge while waiting at a dusty red airfield in the center of Vietnam.

-Sargeant First Class Williams now has a dozen decorations (the Bronze Star, Purple Heart, and Commendation Medals multiple times) after ending his second tour of Vietnam, It’s not clear if his prior tour was with the Cav, but he was with an infantry element earning the CIB, and served with or has so much air-time the he has 4 air medals! but now air-crew official wings.
+Sargeant First Class Williams now has a dozen decorations (the Bronze Star, Purple Heart, and Commendation Medals multiple times) after ending his second tour of Vietnam, It’s not clear if his prior tour was with the Cav, but he was with an infantry element earning the CIB, and served with or has so much air-time the he has 4 air medals!
+But now, air-crew official wings.
 He also carries the unit’s DUI on his green “Leader” loops on the shoulder straps and a metal DUI on his overseas cap.

 I cannot begin to tell all the thousands of stories, from all who served with the 1st Cav., most of which would actually come from the Cav-Grunts, the Infantrymen who flew in an out of battle, but fought on the ground, in the fields, paddies, and mountains, and humped through the jungles searching for and engaging the enemy, generally on their terms.
+So I’ll show some of these guys too, here in the Army-Helicopter-Guy section.
+These were the main part of the theory of how to drop in troops on the enemy positions.

 1st Cav.
 “Leg”, Infantry Sergeant, 2nd Tour:

-Another Mid-War Jungle fatigue this sergeant wears the black-edged, yellow cavalry patch, two, as his prior tour of Vietnam was with the same outfit, and why he’s back.
-He’s already earned the CIB, likely a half dozen decorations under his belt already too. he has the popular Boonie hat as an issued item.
+Another Mid-War Jungle fatigue, this sergeant wears the black-edged, yellow cavalry patch, two, as his prior tour of Vietnam was with the same outfit, and why he’s back.
+He’s already earned the CIB, likely a half dozen decorations under his belt already, too.
+He has the popular Boonie hat as an issued item.

 1st Lieutenant, 1st Battalion, Airborne, 12th Cavalry Regiment, 1st Cavalry Division, “Platoon Leader”: